UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 The Delaware Division of Medicaid & Medical Assistance (DMMA) administers the Medicaid program in Delaware, called the Diamond State Health Plan.
 The long-term care program is the Diamond State Health Plan Plus.

-To be eligible for Delaware Medicaid, you must be a Delaware resident needing health care/insurance assistance whose financial situation would be characterized as low income or very low income.
+To be eligible for Delaware Medicaid, you must be a Delaware resident needing health care/insurance assistance whose financial situation is low or very low.

 You must also be one of the following: